Skip to main content

 treatment and prevention from malaria

 There are no vaccines currently to prevent malaria approved for human use.
-Though scientists are working on it, the malaria parasite has a complicated life cycle, constantly changing its surface and antigens that makes developing a vaccine very difficult.
+Though scientists are working on it, the malaria parasite has a complicated life cycle, constantly changing its surface and antigens which makes developing a vaccine very difficult.
 The search for a malaria vaccine is one of the most important research projects in public health.

 How to avoid malaria?